-A common question within chiropractic is whether or not chiropractic care can help someone.
-I would better define that question to: can chiropractic adjustments help your body work better?
+A common question within chiropractic is whether or not chiropractic care can help someone, or, can chiropractic adjustments help your body work better?

 The short answer to that question is yes, chiropractic adjustments can help your body work better.
 But, how much?
 It depends.